KiwiFarah/Codex-ChatGPT/README.md

 - Node.js
 - OpenAI API key

-###Installation
+### Installation
--Clone the repository to your local machine.
+- Clone the repository to your local machine.

--Install the required dependencies by running npm install.
+- Install the required dependencies by running npm install.

--Set up your OpenAI API key by creating a .env file in the root directory and adding the following line:
+- Set up your OpenAI API key by creating a .env file in the root directory and adding the following line:

 `API_KEY=your_api_key_here`

--Start the development server by running npm run dev.
+- Start the development server by running npm run dev.

-Contributions
+### Contributions
 If you would like to contribute to Codex, please feel free to submit a pull request.
 Welcome all contributions, big and small!

 I hope that Codex will be a valuable tool for all developers out there.
 Happy coding!